-The Group, through TTL, established the joint venture company SSEC with Sangam to explore for and develop oil and gas resources in Tajikistan with TTL holding 51% and Sangam holding 49% of SSEC's shares however with neither party having voting control.
-The management of Sangam are experienced in operating businesses in Tajikistan and the Company views this experience as being very valuable in assisting SSEC to develop its business in Tajikistan.
+In December 2009, the Group, through TTL, established the joint venture company SSEC with Sangam to explore for and develop oil and gas resources in Tajikistan with TTL holding 51% and Sangam holding 49% of SSEC's shares however with neither party having voting control.
+The management of Sangam are experienced in operating businesses in Tajikistan and the Company viewed this experience as being very valuable in assisting SSEC to develop its business in Tajikistan.
 Operations were managed and directed by TTL.
 TTL provided the financing for SSEC by way of a shareholder loan from TTL to SSEC.
-In November 2011 TTL and Sangam concluded an option agreement for TTL to acquire 34% of SSEC (and full control of the company) from Sangam for a cash consideration of USD7 million, this option to expire on December 31, 2011, On December 9, 2011, Tethys announced that it had completed the private placement of 26,062,975 Ordinary Shares for gross proceeds of USD13,069,187, with the private placement being primarily to exercise the option to acquire the Sangam interest.
-On December 13, 2011 the Company announced that the option had been exercised and that TTL now owned 85% of SSEC and controlled the company.
-The release and discharge of Sangam from their share of a shareholder loan entered into on December 30, 2009, and the payment of USD7 million of the net proceeds of the private placement was the consideration from Sangam 34% of their shares in SSEC and the purchase was completed on December 13, 2011.
+In November 2011, TTL and Sangam concluded an option agreement for TTL to acquire 34% of SSEC (and full control of the Company) from Sangam for a cash consideration of USD7 million, this option expiring on December 31, 2011.
+On December 9, 2011, Tethys announced that it had completed the private placement of 26,062,975 Ordinary Shares for gross proceeds of USD13,069,187, with the private placement being primarily to exercise the option to acquire the Sangam interest.
+On December 13, 2011 the Company announced that the option had been exercised and that TTL now owned 85% of SSEC and controlled the Company.
+The release and discharge of Sangam from their share of a shareholder loan entered into on December 30, 2009, and the payment of USD7 million of the net proceeds of the private placement was the consideration to purchase from Sangam 34% of their shares in SSEC and the purchase was completed on December 13, 2011.
 On completion, TTL increased its shareholding from 51% to 85% and holds a controlling interest in SSEC.
-The shareholder loan was discharged with effect from April 1, 2011 however continues from April 2, 2011 pursuant to which TTL agrees lend up a maximum principal amount of USD10 million (or such other figure at TTL's discretion) to SSEC to finance work programmes and field development of its subsidiaries in Tajikistan.
-The loan bears interest at the rate of London inter bank offer rate plus 1% and is available for a maximum period of five years (or such other period to be decided by TTL at its sole discretion).
-The loan will be repaid by SSEC from cash flow before any distribution of profit to SSEC's shareholders.
-TTL will continue to manage SSEC and subsidiaries in all day to day operations in accordance with the Management Agreement as oil and gas experts.